nohrm-dev/nohrm/README.md

 Table of Contents:

-1. What server Sentrifugo works on?
+1. What server NOHRM works on?
 2. Windows installation Guide
 3. Linux installation Guide
 4. MAC installation Guide
 5. Upgrading your application code with patches

-	1. What server does Sentrifugo work on?
+	1. What server does NOHRM work on?
 	=======================================
 	NOHRM works only on Apache Server